Contact Information Contact Information

 Multi-family buildings consist of more than two independent dwelling units attached to each other on the same lot.
 Multi-family buildings fall under the International Building Code.
 If a multi-family structure will be built/replicated at least 3 times, please submit as a stock plan.
 Contact us for more information on our stock plan process 970-416-2740.

-New Multi-Family Projects require a pre-submittal meeting for building code feasibility.
+New Multi-family Developments require a pre-submittal meeting for building code feasibility during the development review process.
 This typically takes place when drawings are 50% complete and in the early/mid phases of the Development Review Process, and prior to Building Permit Submittal.
-For questions or to schedule this meeting call: 970-416-2748.
+For questions or to schedule this meeting, contact your Development Review Coordinator (or email ZHJjb29yZEBmY2dvdi5jb20=).

 Commercial Forms and Handouts